-Where a foreign issuer is conducting an IPO outside your jurisdiction but not conducting a public offering within your jurisdiction, are there exemptions available to permit sales to investors within your jurisdiction?
+15 Where a foreign issuer is conducting an IPO outside your jurisdiction but not conducting a public offering within your jurisdiction, are there exemptions available to permit sales to investors within your jurisdiction?

-As a matter of Luxembourg law, an 'offer of securities to the public' means a communication to persons in any form and by any means presenting sufficient information on the terms of the offer and the securities to be offered, so as to enable an investor to decide to purchase or subscribe to these securities and the definition also applies to the placing of securities through financial intermediaries.
-This means that there is in principle no distinction between 'private' and 'public' offers of shares in Luxembourg and marketing communications published in or addressed to persons located in Luxembourg easily fall within the definition of an offer of securities to the public, triggering the prospectus requirement set out in the Prospectus Law.
+As a matter of the Prospectus Regulation, an 'offer of securities to the public' means a communication to persons in any form and by any means presenting sufficient information on the terms of the offer and the securities to be offered, so as to enable an investor to decide to purchase or subscribe to these securities, and the definition also applies to the placing of securities through financial intermediaries.
+This means that there is in principle no distinction between private and public offers of shares in Luxembourg, and marketing communications published in or addressed to persons located in Luxembourg easily fall within the definition of an offer of securities to the public, triggering the prospectus requirement set out in the prospectus regime.

-The Prospectus Law does, however, contain exceptions.
-Consequently, public offers of shares that fall within the scope of the Prospectus Law are exempt from the obligation to publish a Prospectus Directive-compliant prospectus when the offer is made:
+However, the Prospectus Regulation does contain exceptions.
+Consequently, public offers of shares that fall within the scope of the Prospectus Regulation are exempt from the obligation to publish a Prospectus Regulation-compliant prospectus when the offer is made: